Antares: Etymology and mythology

 In ancient Mesopotamia, Antares may have been known by various names: Urbat, Bilu-sha-ziri ("the Lord of the Seed"), Kak-shisa ("the Creator of Prosperity"), Dar Lugal ("The King"), Masu Sar ("the Hero and the King"), and Kakkab Bir ("the Vermilion Star").
 In ancient Egypt, Antares represented the scorpion goddess Serket (and was the symbol of Isis in the pyramidal ceremonies).
 It was called ṯms n ẖntt "the red one of the prow".

-In Persia Antares was known as Satevis, one of the four "royal stars".
+In Persia, Antares was known as one of the four "royal stars".
 In India, it with σ Scorpii and τ Scorpii were Jyeshthā (the eldest or biggest, probably attributing its huge size), one of the nakshatra (Hindu lunar mansions).

 The ancient Chinese called Antares 心宿二 (Xīnxiù'èr, "second star of the Heart"), because it was the second star of the mansion Xin (心).
-It was the national star of the Shang Dynasty, and it was sometimes referred to as (火星 (Huǒxīng, fiery star)) because of its reddish appearance.
+It was the national star of the Shang dynasty, and it was sometimes referred to as (火星 (Huǒxīng, fiery star)) because of its reddish appearance.

-The Māori people of New Zealand call Antares Rēhua, and regard it as the chief of all the stars.
+The Māori people of New Zealand call Antares Rēhua, and regard it as the chief of all the stars especially the Matariki.
 Rēhua is father of Puanga/Puaka (Rigel), an important star in the calculation of the Māori calendar.
 The Wotjobaluk Koori people of Victoria, Australia, knew Antares as Djuit, son of Marpean-kurrk (Arcturus); the stars on each side represented his wives.
 The Kulin Kooris saw Antares (Balayang) as the brother of Bunjil (Altair).

+The Hawaiian name of Antares is Hōkū-‘ula; it forms a line of three stars with Au-haele (σ Scorpii, Alniyat) and Paikauhale (τ Scorpii).
+In the Marshall Islands this star, with σ and τ Scorpii, is Tūṃur, the first of the ten sons of Lōktañūr (Capella).

 In culture

 Antares appears in the flag of Brazil, which displays 27 stars, each representing a federated unit of Brazil.
 Antares represents the state of Piauí.

 The 1995 Oldsmobile Antares concept car is named after the star.

+Antares is one of the medieval Behenian fixed stars.